scubaben/PitkinController/README.md

 4. 30%

 #### Function:
-When switched on the trinket will drive the mosfet at level 1.
-Switching off and on again within 10 seconds will advance the trinket to the next level until it reaches level 4.
-If turned back on after more than 10 seconds the trinket will reset to level 1.
+When switched on the Trinket will drive the mosfet at level 1.
+Switching off and on again within 10 seconds will advance the Trinket to the next level until it reaches level 4.
+If turned back on after more than 10 seconds the Trinket will reset to level 1.

 #### Wiring:
   * Wire a switch between the Trinket's GND pin and pin 0